 Course materials will be available through Moodle.

 Our lab for scheduled lab sessions is R-block lab 1 (R.G.06).
-Unscheduled work should be done in lab 6.
+Unscheduled work may also be done in lab 6.

 Assignments will by submitted electronically using Moodle and/or a web based submission system

 You must hand in your assignment by the due date.
 If you have not completed it, hand in what you have done so far.
-Individual extensions will not be given except for sound medical reasons documented by a medical certificate or counsellor's letter.
+Individual extensions will not be given except for sound medical reasons documented by a medical certificate or other similar, unavoidable, issues that mean you can not complete your work on time.
+If you are struggling with the paper for any reason, please talk to the appropriate lecturer as soon as you are aware of the problem so we have the best chance to support you.
 If other factors occur (e.g. a major failure in the lab) which requires an extension, the due date for the assignment will be extended for the entire class.
-The new due date will be announced through Moodle.
+The new due date will be announced in class and/or through Moodle.

 Assignments must be submitted via a web based submission system and/or Moodle.
 Results and comments will be returned via Moodle.